sconnel42/wedding-website/README.md

 - You can still see the app via localhost:8080

+### Running tests
+- Run `npm run test:unit` to run the unit tests

 ### TODO:

 #### Backend
 - Add Vue tests
 - CI pipeline
 - Host site on netlify
+- Bug: Meal choice not set in DB correctly
 - Ensure DB is persisted on redeploys
 - Dynamically get all images from folder for frontend
 - Remove public/imgs/